awssd/aws-ecs-magic-night/README.md

    (Hint: use pre-made [Python's server](magicnight-app/server.py))

 2. Create a Docker image with your HTTP server.
-(Hint: If you used the Python server, to create a custom Docker Image that has Python 2.7 on it and your REST server and its dependencies there is an official Python 2.7 image on Docker Hub that you can use as baseline).
+(Hint: If you used the Python server, to create a [custom Docker Image](magicnight-app/Dockerfile)) that has Python 2.7, your REST server, and its [dependencies](magicnight-app/requirements.txt) there is an official Python 2.7 image on Docker Hub that you can use as baseline).